keithstric/angular-boilerplate-plain/README.md

 The folder structure of this project was inspired by [this video](https://www.youtube.com/watch?v=WA95EJGhbLc&t=1s).

+## Project Goals

+* Basic Angular implementation (no layout/styling packages like material or bootstrap)
+* Provide useful base features that can be used in any project (i.e. loading spinner, http requests, error handling, etc.)
+* Speed up process of spinning up a new application
+* Make it easy to arrange and find code

 ## Features

 * Included [@ngrx/store](https://ngrx.io/guide/store) and [@ngrx/effects](https://ngrx.io/guide/effects) - Angular Redux implementation